Paraxiom/QuantumTimeSandwich/doc/examples.md

 Running Examples in QuantumTimeSandwich 🥪

-Welcome to the practical guide for QuantumTimeSandwich, your gateway to exploring the quantum-cryptographic universe! 🌌 Overview
+Welcome to the practical guide for QuantumTimeSandwich  🌌

+Overview

 QuantumTimeSandwich includes a variety of examples that demonstrate the capabilities of the platform.
 These examples cover a range of topics from basic quantum simulations to intricate cryptographic protocols.

 Getting Started 🚀

 Before running the examples, ensure you've cloned the repository and installed the necessary dependencies: